spawnmarvel/quickguides/amqp/Readme.md

 ## We now have a server with certificate and a client with no certificate running a shovel to the server AMQPS

 ### 6 Before we can configure mTLS (Client and Server): We need to have both CRS's approved for verify_peer:
-#### 6.1 But we can verify_peer from client if we have all server certificates and server CA's, view: 11.03.2022 Update: Before SSL VM1 Client
+#### 6.1 But we can verify_peer from client if we have all server certificates and server CA's, go to section:11.03.2022 Update: Before SSL VM1 Client
 * https://www.rabbitmq.com/ssl.html
 * TLS has two primary purposes: encrypting connection traffic and providing a way to authenticate (verify) the peer to mitigate against Man-in-the-Middle attacks.
 * Both are  accomplished using a set of roles, policies and procedures known as Public Key Infrastructure (PKI).